 Define the scope: Legal teams should begin by prioritizing high-risk contracts—those with financial significance, international exposure, or critical service dependencies.
 Agreements approaching renewal or termination should also be flagged, as they present timely opportunities for renegotiation or risk mitigation.

 Access and organize contracts: Contracts must be collected, organized, and centralized.
 If your organization lacks a Contract Lifecycle Management (CLM) tool, this step can reveal how fragmented your contracts are and where you can improve.
+When key details like signing date, parties, or contract value are missing, auditors are forced to wade through pages of documents to identify the right agreements.
+A CLM, on the other hand, provides features such as advanced search, clause extraction, metadata tagging, centralized dashboards and further automation, making it easy to access the full picture of every contract in seconds.

 Begin the review: Once contracts are in one place, legal teams can begin extracting and reviewing key clauses.
 These typically include governing law, liability caps, payment terms, renewal mechanisms, confidentiality provisions, and dispute resolution methods.
 Manual review is possible but time-consuming.
 Instead, many teams now rely on AI tools to extract and tag clauses automatically, saving valuable hours while increasing accuracy.

 Identify and class potential issues: The end goal is to identify legal gaps or inconsistencies.
 Contracts that reference outdated legislation, omit essential clauses, or contain conflicting terms should be corrected.
-These red flags can then be documented in a summary report that categorizes each contract by risk level and recommends follow-up actions such as renegotiation, termination, or legal update.
+These red flags can then be documented in a summary report that categorizes each contract agreement by risk level and recommends follow-up actions such as renegotiation, termination, or legal update.

 Types of Contract Audits